tinode/chat/API.md

 Tags can are assigned at creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.

-To search a user sets `private` parameter of the `fnd` topic to an array of tags then issues a `{get what="sub"}` request.
+In order to find users or topics, a user sets `private` parameter of the `fnd` topic to an array of tags then issues a `{get topic="fnd" what="sub"}` request.
 The system responds with a `{meta}` message with the `sub` section listing details of the found users or topics formatted as subscriptions.

 Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.